Intro to Cybersecurity

 Terminology:

-• Cybersecurity: The study of information security policy.
-It is the way to protect people from harmful attacks online.
+- Cybersecurity: The study of information security policy.
+It presents a way to protect people from harmful attacks online.

-• Internet: A service provided by Internet Service Providers that involve the use of TCP/IP protocol suite.
+- Internet: A service provided by Internet Service Providers (ISPs) that involve the use of TCP/IP protocol suite.
 We use "internet" to stay online in the "cyberspace".

-• Vulnerability: A flaw in a system that could be exploited to compromise the system.
+- Vulnerability: A system flaw that could be exploited to compromise the system.

-• Exploit: It is the software in the system used to take advantage of a security bug or vulnerability.
+- Exploit: The software in the system used to take advantage of a security bug or vulnerability.

-• Access Point: A hardware networking device that allows other Wi-Fi devices to connect to a wired or wireless network (like a home router).
+- Access Point: A hardware networking device that allows Wi-Fi devices to connect to a wired or wireless network (in a home setting, it is already built into an ISP modem).

-• Default Gateway: A portal of Local Area Network to let internet traffic arrive.
+- Default Gateway: A portal of Local Area Network (LAN) to let internet traffic arrive.

 Introduction